shivamnegi1705/khidki-backend/vercel-troubleshooting.md

 # Vercel Deployment Troubleshooting Guide

+## Current Issue: "TypeError: OAuth2Strategy requires a clientID option"

+You're currently seeing an error message: "TypeError: OAuth2Strategy requires a clientID option" with a 500 INTERNAL_SERVER_ERROR.
+This error occurs because the application is trying to initialize the Google OAuth2 strategy without the required environment variables.

+### Immediate Fix

+We've updated the passport.js file to make the Google OAuth2 strategy optional when the required environment variables are not available.
+This should fix the immediate error.

+After applying these changes, redeploy your application to Vercel.

+### Long-term Solution

+If you want to use Google OAuth authentication:

+1. Set up the required environment variables in Vercel:
+   - GOOGLE_CLIENT_ID
+   - GOOGLE_CLIENT_SECRET
+   - GOOGLE_CALLBACK_URL (should be https://your-backend-url.vercel.app/api/user/auth/google/callback)

+2. Make sure your Google OAuth application in the Google Cloud Console is configured correctly:
+   - Add your Vercel deployment URL to the authorized JavaScript origins
+   - Add your callback URL to the authorized redirect URIs

+If you don't need Google OAuth authentication, you can safely ignore this error as the application will now work without it.

-## Current Issue: "This Serverless Function has crashed"
+## Previous Issue: "This Serverless Function has crashed"

-You're currently seeing an error message: "This Serverless Function has crashed" with a 500 INTERNAL_SERVER_ERROR and code "FUNCTION_INVOCATION_FAILED".
+You might also see a general error message: "This Serverless Function has crashed" with a 500 INTERNAL_SERVER_ERROR and code "FUNCTION_INVOCATION_FAILED".
 This is a common issue when deploying Node.js applications to Vercel's serverless environment.

 ## Potential Causes and Solutions